ashaff24/reading-notes/README.md

-# Amanda's Reading Note's Page
+# Amanda's Reading Notes Page

 Hi, my name is Amanda.
 I have worked in the animal care world for 20 years and am looking to change jobs.
 While I am passionate about animals, my body and my mind are telling me I need a career shift and I am excited to learn something new.